Conference 2026

 Now, the conversation turns to Asia.
 In regions long positioned on the receiving end of global tech flows, digital systems increasingly restructure labor, determining who is paid, tracked, replaced, and rendered invisible.
 Through plenaries, participatory workshops, sector-focused breakouts, and strategy sessions, the conference creates space for scholarship that emerges from and remains accountable to lived experience.

 At this moment, Solidarity AI names a choice: whether AI will be shaped by distant systems of power or by the communities who live with its consequences.
 It is a commitment to imagining and building technologies with, by, and for the communities they affect.
 It insists that those who build, maintain, and are governed by AI systems must shape them, not merely through symbolic input, but through meaningful control from the extraction of raw materials to the design of algorithms.
 At stake are the systems that decide whether a farmer gets a fair price, whether a care worker’s schedule makes sense, and whether a community’s language appears online at all.
-Either power remains rooted in neighborhoods and networks, or it is pulled upward into centralized and distant infrastructures of control, far from those who live with the consequences.
+Either power remains accountable to those affected by it, or it is absorbed into distant systems optimized for scale rather than shared governance.
+The conference also seeks to examine the diverse meanings and dimensions of solidarity, as expressed through governance structures, business models, infrastructures, and transnational collaborations.

 These ideas take shape through “solidarity stacks,” namely interconnected layers of technology, governance, and labor systems that are collectively owned, locally governed, and designed to serve social rather than extractive ends.
 Built from the ground up by communities, cooperatives, and public institutions, they offer a way to meet real needs while preserving autonomy, equity, and care.